 The aim of the sessions is to teach pupils the importance of eating a balanced diet and the effect it has on their future well-being.
 Within the sessions, pupils will practice a number of cross curricular skills including using their maths skills to weigh out ingredients.
 The children will then follow recipes to produce healthy products.
 They will also be recording all the skills they have used in each session in order to be awarded an “Oasis Academy Blakenhale Cookery Certificate"!

 Pupils involved in Cookery Enrichment have also had the opportunity to run their own “Pop up Pizzeria” where they produce their own delicious homemade pizzas.
 This is something that we will be developing in the future - watch this space!

 Each week children participate in P.E. lessons which build on their skills and stamina.
 The importance of teamwork and taking turns is promoted through playing a variety of games as well as learning to be a good sport.

-The teaching of the PE curriculum is supported by the Sports Team, who carry out fitness tests at the beginning and end of each term.
-This includes delivering a highly enriched PE curriculum, with units of work, which include a full range of sporting activities.
-Throughout each unit of work focused assessments tasks are carried out to monitor and improve pupils skills and performance.
-Sports coaches also run after school sports clubs run most evenings with different year groups.
+The teaching of the PE curriculum is supported by the use of fitness tests, which are carried out at the beginning and end of each term.
+Staff deliver a highly enriched PE curriculum, with units of work which include a full range of sporting activities.
+Throughout each unit of work, focused assessments tasks are carried out to monitor and improve pupils skills and performance.
+After-school sports clubs run most evenings with different year groups.